Agenda

 12.00 - 13.00 Networking lunch

-Enjoy a hot fork buffet at the catering stations on Levels 2 and 3 while taking a final opportunity to relax and catch up with colleagues ahead of the afternoon session.
+Enjoy a range of buffet options at the catering stations on Levels 2 and 3 while taking a final opportunity to relax and catch up with colleagues ahead of the afternoon session.

 Thanks to our Copper sponsors